JinIgarashi/portfolio/content/en/home/experience.md

   date_end = ""
   description = """
   Develop GIS platform in SDG Integration Team, Bureau for Policy and Programme Support

+  Individual contractor - GIS Consultant (part time) from December 2021 to September 2022 IPSA-9 Short term - GIS Developer (full time) from September 2022 to the present
   """

 [[experience]]